drawrowfly/tiktok-scraper/README.md

 ## Docker

-By using docker you won't be able to use --filepath and --historypath , but you set volume(**host path where all files will be saved**) by using -v
+By using docker you won't be able to use --filepath and --historypath , but you can set volume(**host path where all files will be saved**) by using -v

 ##### Build